zethon/AshDB/README.md

 AshDB is a simple index based storage library for native and custom types that provides a customizable segmented file layout.

+This project spawned from my desire to write a cryptocoin from scratch which can be found [here](https://github.com/zethon/AshCoin).
+Since the database is designed to be used with the blockchain of that project there was no reason to support updates or deletes, which made implementation considerably simpler.

-The database does not support updates.
-This is designed to be a write-once-read-many database.
+This is designed as a write-once-read-many database.
 The database is stored in segments, the max size of each segment can be configured.
 Likewise, the database can have a limit as a whole which when exceeded, the oldest segments of the database will be deleted.

 # Example